-here are three ranges for the annual reliability indices an upper range with penalties, middle range or “dead band” with no reward or penalty, and a lower range with rewards.
+here are three ranges for the annual reliability indices; an upper range with penlties, a middle range or “dead bd” with no reward or penalty, and a lower range with rewards.
 There are also limits on the total annual amount of reward or penalty.
-Any project that affects the SAIDI or SAIFI contributes to a PBR penalty or reward, and this contribution is included in economic evaluation of the project.
-SAIDI and SAIFI are probabilistic indiceshey vary significantly and cannot be predicted precisely.
+Any project that affects the SAIDI or SAIFI contributes to a PBR penalty or reward, and this contribution is included in the economic evaluation oe project.
+SAIDI and SAIFI are probabilistic indices.
+They vary significantlyd cannot be predicted precisely.
 According to SCE data, actual historic reliability indices have large variations mainly because they are sensitive to weather.
 Probabilistic distribution of these indices may be described as normal with large standard deviations.

 PBR rewards or penalties depend on annual SAIDI or SAIFI.
 If, for example, the SAIDI is higher than a certain amount, a penalty is imposed proportionally to the SAIDI up to a certain limit.
 If the SAIDI is within the “dead band”, utility does not get any reward or penalty.
 And if the SAIDI is below a certain number, a reward is granted proportionally to the SAIDI, but also to a certain limit.
 Fig.1 illustrates application of this principle in PG&E, and Fig. 2 shows an example of Customer Minutes Interruption assessment in Southern California Edison Company.